-This study was approved by the University of Navarra Ethics Committee (project number 2022.090).
+This study was approved by the University of Navarra Ethics Committee (project number 2022.090, pending for re-approval due to modifications in experimental design).
 This study employs a two-group (Desktop vs. iVR) within-subjects design.
 To be eligible for the study, participants must confirm that they are between 18 and 30 years old and do not have a history of neurological or psychiatric diagnoses.
 During the sign-up process, participants will be asked about their prior exposure to videogames and/or 3D experiences.
 Participants will be recruited through internal communication channels of the authors' institution and social media platforms such as Twitter or Instagram.
 No compensation will be provided to participants for their involvement in this study.